TomaszekB/Python-Codes/README.md

 # Python-Codes
-Basic projects in python.
+Basic projects in python 3.
-Each file is different mini project made by me in python 3.
+Each file is different mini project.